Liulab2023/DropAI/README.md

 # License
-This project is open-sourced under the License.
+This project is open-sourced under the MIT License.
 For more details, see the LICENSE file.